 Acknowledgements

 The authors are deeply grateful to the WGI Bureau and Technical Support Unit for their support throughout the writing process.
-Special thanks go to Anna Pirani, Sarah Connors, Clotilde Pean, and Elisabeth Lonnoy for their organisational support.
+Special thanks go to Anna Pirani, Sarah Connors, Clotilde Pean, and Elisabeth Lonnoy for their organizational support.
 Special thanks go to Michael Sigmond, Sophie Berger, Paolo Davini, Melissa Gomis and Tom Maycock for their contributions to figures and FAQs.
 We acknowledge outstanding contributions from our two chapter scientists, Sebastian Milinski and Kyung-Sook Yun.
 We thank Ziming Chen for contributing the analysis of CMIP6 models.
 Finally, we would like to thank all reviewers for their constructive comments.

 References